top of page

 Facts and verification:

 • Image 1 (from August 2009) shows the GM factory weeks before its demolition began.
-It was mostly dismantled, as this was a simple steel frame structure.
+It was dismantled, as this was a basic steel box frame structure.

 • Image 2 (May 2010) shows the clear land after the demolition.
-The 33-acre factory had nearly 2 acres of very shallow basement space, including a vast cafeteria, nursing station, restrooms, locker rooms, offices, and chemical and parts storage.
+The 33-acre factory had nearly 2 acres of very shallow basement space, including a vast cafeteria, nursing station, restrooms, locker rooms, offices, and chemical and tool parts storage rooms.
 I tried to get plans from the city and county but got nowhere.

 • A man who worked on its demolition crew contacted me on Facebook.
 He claimed that #3 showed the basement.
 However, as we communicated, he wrote that he saw a fleet of dump trucks fill the basement rooms with earth brought in from other construction sites during the demolition.
 After he realized that image #3 was taken almost a year later, he admitted that this underground structure could not have been part of GM's basement.

 • I was only in that basement once, for a meeting in its cafeteria.
 That very shallow lunchroom was enormous, at least 100' X 100'.
-It was built to feed 10,000 workers each day.
+It was built to feed up to 10,000 workers a day.
 The underground structure is consistently 50 feet wide, verifying this was not the factory's basement space because the cafeteria was at least twice as expansive.
-Its basement area was also centered but next to the east side of the building, down a vast stairway from the main entrance to the parking lot.
+It was also centered on the east side of the building, down a vast stairway from the main entrance to the parking lot, on its east side.
+The underground structure starts 440 feet away from the eastern wall.

-• Beside the vast cafeteria was a medical station.
+• Near the vast cafeteria was a medical station.
 A very long hallway lined with offices also headed north.
 The offices appeared packed with equipment, supplies, and hundreds of steel barrels.
 This long hall was also along the building's east side, where truck docks had access.
 This factory was 865 feet wide by 1,780 feet long.
-The underground structure sat 440 feet from the eastern wall (Entrances and loading docks) and 365 feet away from the west side of the building.
-The closest that its northern (east-west) section came to an exterior wall was 101 feet.
+The underground structure sat 440 feet from the eastern wall and 365 feet from the west side of the building.
+The closest that its northern (east to west) section came to an exterior wall was 101 feet.
 This verifies that the structure did not have direct access to truck docks or emergency exits, as the factory's basement did.
 Image #2 also shows the outline of these filled rooms and the stairway along the east side of the factory's northern half, yet nothing where the underground structure later appears.

 Why is that the most obvious possibility?

 • Look outside the structure's northwest corner (upper left #3).
 You can see where a mountain of loose soil had recently sat.
-Because this large mound was not yet there in image #2, the obvious explanation is that the earth came from the underground structure.
+Because this large mound was not yet there in image #2, the apparent explanation is that the earth came from the underground structure.
 It also shows that bulldozers (their tracks) had recently shoved that soil back into the structure.
-Because it was not nearly enough soil to refill it (it was fully buried at the casino's groundbreaking four months later), this was likely the earth that sat on top of the structure's roof.
+Because there was not nearly enough soil to refill it (it was fully buried at the casino's groundbreaking four months later), this was likely the earth that previously covered the structure's roof.
 I estimate that its roof was likely 15 feet underground.

 • Shadows in #3 show that the partially refilled structure was 12 to 15 feet deep.
 This indicates that the structure's floor was 27 to 30 feet below ground level.